alethes/meteor-pages/README.md

 + **infiniteItemsLimit (*Number*, default = Infinity)** - the maximum number of items to display at once in infinite scrolling mode.
 If the number (n) is less then Infinity only the last n items are displayed on the page.
 + **infiniteRateLimit (*Number*, default = 1)** - determines the minimum interval (in seconds) between subsequent page changes in infinite scrolling mode
 + **infiniteTrigger (*Number*, default = .8)** - if infinite scrolling is used, determines how far (for val > 1: in pixels, for 0 > val >= 1: in (1 - percent)) from the bottom of the page should the new data portion be requested
++ **maxSubscriptions (*Number*, default = 100)** - the maximum number of simultaneously active subscriptions per client.
+Normally, open pages and,if **dataMargin** is greater than one, their neighbors are cached on the client-side for seamless transitions.
+To achieve this, multiple subscriptions (each keeping track of a single page) are held open at the same time.
+This prevents clients from requesting the same page several times as the user navigates back and forth within the paginated set.
+This lowers the amount of data sent over the wire and decreases server load for mostly static data.
+However, each addition to, or removal from the set (along with some of the modifications) trigger a cascade of changes in the active subscriptions.
+In addition, a very high number of simultaneous subscriptions may overload the memory on both the server and the client side.
+To prevent that, a `Pagination` instance can keep track of the number of active subscriptions and securely limit them behind the scenes.
+Each `Pagination` instance has a separate subscription limit.
 + **navTemplate (*String*, default = "_pagesNav")** - name of the template used for displaying the pagination navigation
 + **onDeniedSetting (*Function*, logs "Changing {{setting}} not allowed." to console by default)** - called when the setting is unavailable to the client (based on the rules defined in #availableSettings() or lack thereof).
 + **pageTemplate (*String*, default = "_pagesPage")** - name of the template used for displaying a page of items